Author: Patricia Feager, REALTOR®

 1) Built better relationships and better ways to communicate by becoming a better listener, especially when it comes to other people's money, their home, and livelihood.

-2) Learned that I can have empathy without agreeing to work for free.
+2) I learned that I can have empathy without agreeing to work for free.
 It all begins with self-respect.

 3) Found new ways to negotiate and disagree without conflict and still get results.

 The reality is, the Real Estate business is hard work.
 There's no guaranteed income.
 You positively have to pay on-going fees to keep your license, continuously need the tools to do business, and whether you have business or not, you better have a way to have transportation, pay your own bills, and stay afloat until your next check.
 Staying in touch with everyone, especially past clients is the best advice I can give.

 And that's a wrap...
 When one door closes, another door opens but you never know when, how, who, or how come? --- Patricia Feager